byanto/fintrackr/user-service/docs/task-plan.md

 [x] (Lesson Learned) Write a full `AuthenticationFlowIntegrationTest` using `@MockitoBean` for the `Clock` to prove the flaky test is fixed and the flow is 100% reliable.

 Story: As a developer, I need proper logging and health checks for the service.
-(PENDING) [ ] Add Spring Boot Actuator dependency.
+(PENDING) [x] Add Spring Boot Actuator dependency.
-[ ] Configure Actuator to expose `health` and `info` endpoints.
+[x] Configure Actuator to expose `health` and `info` endpoints.
 [ ] Implement structured logging (e.g., using Logstash/JSON format) to make logs easier to parse.
 [ ] Add correlation IDs to track a single request across the service.

 ---

-## Epic 6: API Documentation & Developer Experience
+## Epic 6: API Documentation & Developer Experience (COMPLETED)

 Story: As a developer, I need clear and interactive API documentation to understand how to use the user-service endpoints.
-(PENDING)
 [x] Add the `springdoc-openapi-starter-webmvc-ui` dependency to `pom.xml`.
 [x] Configure Spring Security to permit public access to the Swagger UI and API docs endpoints (`/swagger-ui.html`, `/v3/api-docs/**`).
 [x] Configure global OpenAPI info in `application.yml` (title, description, version).